senbonzakura9/webgisonlysite/README.md

 # Beytepe Quest — Hacettepe Campus Issue Reporter (Ankara / Beytepe)
-https://senbonzakura9.github.io/webgisonlysite/ - this link is only for showing the interface no api connections.
+https://senbonzakura9.github.io/webgisonlysite/ - this link is only for showing the interface no api connections no login.
 A small  web app for reporting issues on **Hacettepe University Beytepe Campus**.
 Put a marker to show the issue's location on the map and report it with description.
 It demonstrates: